 1 MIN READ

-The first day of December means the holiday spirit is in full swing, but it’s also a time for a more sobering reflection.
+The first day of December means the holiday spirit is in full swing, but it’s also time for a more sobering reflection.

-It’s World AIDS Day, the day set aside by the U.K.’s National AIDS Trust for all of us to show our support, awareness and respect to those affected by the disease — and to unite in our fight against it.
+That’s because it’s the 30th observance of World AIDS Day, the day set aside by the U.K.’s National AIDS Trust for all of us to show our support, awareness and respect to those affected by the disease — and to unite in our fight against it.

 And while wearing red or donating some of your hoarded pennies is a great start, the best way to stop HIV — and the spread of STDs in general — is to get tested.